bahtiyartan/troia/docs/20Variablesscope.rst

 		STRING FIRSTNAME,
 		STRING LASTNAME,
 		TABLE ITEMLIST,
-		INTEGER XPOSITION;
+		INTEGER XPOSITION
+		MYCLASS MYCLASSREC;

+All kind of data types such as STRING, INTEGER, TABLE or TROIA classes can be defined as member variable.

-*TROIA Classes, its constructor and other methods will be discussed detailly in next sections.*
+*TROIA Classes, its special methods(_CONSTRUCTOR & _VARIABLES) and any other methods will be discussed detailly in next sections.*

-LOCAL & PARAMETERS Command
+LOCAL Command
 ====================

-local & parameters commands...
+local command...

 OBJECT Command
 ====================